Novak Djokovic denied entry to Australia, seeks injunction | DW | 05.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Australia's health minister Greg Hunt said the Serbian tennis star's visa had been "canceled" over failure to meet COVID entry requirements.
+Australia's health minister said the Serbian tennis star's visa had been "canceled" over failure to meet COVID entry requirements.
 Unvaccinated Djokovic sought an exemption to play in the Australian Open.

 Tennis player Novak Djokovic was denied entry to Australiaon Thursday after almost nine hours stuck at an airport in Melbourne.